-We have been deeply interested in Broth-er Wheeler's book, in which he has gathered so much information in regard to the early bidtown of our country. so much information in regard to the early history of our country.
-The book closes with a minute description of a new settle-ment called Sea Grove, which has been laid out by members of the Presbyterian church, as a "quiet Watering Place."
-It is situat-ed at the southern point of New Jersey on the Delaware Bay the Delaware Bay.
+We have been deeply interested in Brother Wheeler's book, in which he has gathered so much information in regard to the early history of our country.
+The book closes with a minute description of a new settlement called Sea Grove, which has been laid out by members of the Presbyterian church, as a 'quiet Watering Place.'
+It is situated at the southern point of New Jersey on the Delaware Bay.

-"At the extreme point of Cape May, in the center of Sea Grove beach, a neat but peculiar building attracts the scrutiny of the observer.
-This is the United States Signal server.
-This is the United States Signal station, and there keen-eyed vigilance watches and notes the skies, the clouds, the winds, the seas, and all the grand phenome-na and minute signs of nature.
-On lofty mountains, amid deserts, by great lakes, everywhere throughout the territory of the United States, are similar posts of observa-tion, and everywhere the same untiring watchfulness.
-The telegraphic wire links all these points together, and connects all all these points together, and connects all with a central observatory at Washington, from whence all the people learn the "indications of the weather.
+"At the extreme point of Cape May, in the center of Sea Grove beach, a neat but pecucenter of Sea Grove beach, a neat but peculiar building attracts the scrutiny of the observer.
+This is the United States Signal station, and there keen-eyed vigilance watches and notes the skies, the clouds, the winds, the seas, and all the grand phenomena and minute signs of nature.
+On lofty mountains, amid deserts, by great lakes, everywhere throughout the territory of the United States, are similar posts of observation, and everywhere the same untiring watchfulness.
+The telegraphic wire links all these points together, and connects all with a central observatory at Washington, from whence all the people learn the "indications of the weather."